usleep-consulting/icinga2-module-unms/README.md

-Just forked this class to make it Work ;-)
+Just forked this class to make it Work and not depend on first developer  ;-) Commits welcome!
-Help welcome

 ## UNMS API client class